|Sketching Colegiata de San Pere de Ponts, Pyrenees, Catalunya|

-South African born and now a New Zealander, old buildings are not part of my history.
-In both those countries the human history is so short.
+South African born and now a New Zealander, very old buildings are not part of my history.
 To see and touch stonework made my masons hundreds of years ago is still a novelty to me and doesn't lose it's charm no matter how many I sketch.

 When we returned to Europe in 2008, my sketchbook included all those varied subjects that tell the story of a trip, but there were two big changes.
 The glued in tickets and receipts were gone.
 And there were definitely more buildings.
 And each subsequent year even more buildings.
 In fact for a few years I got asked often by friends - "Why do you paint buildings so much when you love the mountains?
 Where are your mountains?"
 Where indeed were my mountains?
 Well, they came out from my pen and brush in force a few years later (that's a whole other story!), but the love affair with old buildings in still going strong.

 Here are a few of my favourite buildings from the last couple of months.